Hyperventilation Syndrome Clinical Presentation

 History

-Patients with acute hyperventilation syndrome (HVS) may present with great agitation and anxiety.
+Patients with acute hyperventilation syndrome (HVS) may present with agitation and anxiety.
 Most commonly, the history is one of sudden onset of dyspnea, chest pain, or neurologic symptoms (eg, dizziness, weakness, paresthesias, or near-syncope) after a stressful event.
 Patients with chronic HVS present with similar symptoms, including recurrent chest pain, dyspnea, and neurologic deficits, and usually have had many similar presentations in the past.

 Acute hyperventilation